Passage Appraisal, LLC maintains the utmost professional ethics

 We have quite a few obligations as appraisers but first and foremost we answer to our clients.

 Passage Appraisal, LLC works hard for the reputation it is known for and continues to work ethically for you!

 There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
 Generally the third parties are explicitly defined in the appraisal report.
 An appraiser's fiduciary responsibility is restricted to those parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

 Appraisers also have standards outside of boundaries of clients and others.
-For example, appraisers must be able to produce their work files for a minimum of five years - something else Passage Appraisal, LLC makes a part of their standard routine.
+For example, appraisers must be able to produce their work files for a minimum of five years - something else Passage Appraisal, LLC makes a standard routine.

 Passage Appraisal, LLC holds itself to the industry standards and mandates set in place for ethics.
 We can't accept anything less from ourselves.
 We don't do assignments on contingency fees.
 That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-We can't do assignments on percentage fees.
-That is probably the appraisal professions biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their paycheck.
+Neither can we do assignments on percentage fees.
+That is probably the appraisal professions biggest taboo.
+It would tend to make appraisers increase the value of homes or properties in order to increase their paycheck.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.
+Professional practices are defined by state law and professional organizations.

-As soon as you engage Passage Appraisal, LLC we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+When you engage Passage Appraisal, LLC for an appraisal assignment, know that you'll be getting the professional service you expect along with the ethical appraisals we're known for.